johnvandeweghe/CyberBack/docs/implementation_guide.md

 Then call ```startTurn``` to get a turnID to use in subsequent requests.

 ### Actions on a turn
-Each unit is allowed one movement and then one action.
+Each unit is allowed a certain amount of Action Points.
+Each action will use a number of points based on the action.
+A unit recovers a defined amount of points at the beginning of a player's turn.
+You may end your turn before using all of your action points, but units have a maximum amount of points that can hold.

 #### Making a movement action
 To make a movement with a unit, send a ```createUnitAction``` with a type of "move" and an args of type ```MoveActionArgs```.
 Within that args object you will need to send a path your unit wants to take.
 This path must consist of single square adjacent only movements.
 No diagonals.
-The total number of squares moved must not exceed that unit's speed attribute.
+Each unit may move up to their speed with a single action point.
+The total number of squares moved must not exceed that unit's alloted action points.

 #### Attacking a unit
 To attack a unit, send a ```createUnitAction``` with a type of "attack", and the unitID you are targeting.
 The target unit must be within the attacking unit's attack range, following the same rules as movement to calculate distance.
+Attack actions use your unit's attack stat number of action points.
 To see the effects of your action, do a ```getUnit``` on each unit that is in the response's affectedUnitIds list.

 ### Ending a turn